Integrability for the spectrum of Jordanian AdS/CFT: Conclusions

 In this work, we have established the solvability of the Jordanian-twisted $\mathrm{XXX}_{-1/2}$ spin chain through the Baxter framework, extending previous results to higher excitations and arbitrary spin chain length, and providing compelling evidence for a non-abelian, Jordanian-twisted, AdS/CFT correspondence.
 Building on \cite{Driezen:2025dww}, we attacked this from two complementary approaches: direct diagonalisation of the $J=2$ nearest-neighbour Hamiltonian (perturbative in the deformation parameter) and the Baxter $TQ$-relation.
 As a result we can efficiently compute the full deformed spectrum of this spin chain.

 We proposed a Baxter framework for the Jordanian deformation with intriguing and fully novel structural features compared to previously known cases in the literature (as summarised in section \ref{sec:qas}).
 In particular, despite the fact that the Yangian (RTT) structure is deformed, we propose that the functional form of the $TQ$-relation and its energy formula remain \textit{undeformed}.
 The deformation enters only through fixed coefficients in the transfer matrix, resulting in non-polynomial $Q$-functions with exponential asymptotics.
 An additional crucial ingredient is that analytic regularity in the complex plane replaces the polynomiality requirement of undeformed chains in order to select spectral $Q$-functions, similar as in \cite{Guica:2017mtd}.

-The direct computation of the $J=2$ spectrum from the Hamiltonian then provides a crucial validation of this framework, as it perfectly matches the spectral results from Baxter across higher spin sectors.
-Importantly, this agreement supports the expectation that the functional form of the $TQ$-relation is universal for all models based on rational $R$-matrices, as commented on in \cite{Guica:2017mtd,Driezen:2025dww}, even when the underlying algebraic structure is substantially modified.
-We leave for the future how this fits into a more invariant, representation-theoretic point of view on $Q$-operators \cite{Chervov:2006xk, Bazhanov:1996dr,Bazhanov:2010ts}.
+This proposal is supported by several highly non-trivial tests.
+The direct computation of the $J=2$ spectrum from the Hamiltonian provides a first crucial validation, as it perfectly matches the spectral results from Baxter across higher spin sectors.
+We also show more generally that imposing regularity of the $Q$-function fixes the transfer matrix eigenvalue (and the $Q$-function itself).
+In fact it is non-trivial that a regular solution for the $Q$-function exists at all, further providing strong evidence in favour of our proposal.
+Importantly, this also supports the expectation that the functional form of the $TQ$-relation is universal for all models based on rational $R$-matrices, as commented on in \cite{Guica:2017mtd,Driezen:2025dww}, even when the underlying algebraic structure is substantially modified.\footnote{Another potentially useful argument is the observation that Drinfel'd twists reduce to the identity in one-dimensional representations.
+This fact is relevant because the form of the $TQ$ relation (its $(u\pm i/2)^J$ coefficients) is expected to be fixed by transfer matrices with one-dimensional auxiliary spaces (see \cite{Bazhanov:2010ts} or \cite{Frenkel:2013uda}), in which the Drinfel'd twist would never appear, even for a Drinfel'd twisted $R$-matrix/$RTT$ algebra. } In the future it would be highly interesting to rigorously derive the Baxter equation and the regularity condition from a full operatorial construction of $Q$-functions, e.g.~along the lines of \cite{Chervov:2006xk, Bazhanov:1996dr,Bazhanov:2010ts} or \cite{Derkachov:2001yn,Derkachov:2002tf}.

-In addition, the compatibility between the analyticity conditions for the $Q$-functions of the Jordanian and dipole deformation \cite{Guica:2017mtd} led us to consider a more general model, combining in spirit both deformations (yet whose physical realisation we leave open).
+The compatibility between the analyticity conditions for the $Q$-functions of the Jordanian and dipole deformation \cite{Guica:2017mtd} led us further to consider a more general model, combining in spirit both deformations (yet whose physical realisation we leave open).
 We illustrated for $J=2$ and $S=0$ that its spectrum can also be solved with the Baxter equation.